Museum Koenig Bonn: History

 The museum was founded by the private scholar Alexander Koenig (1858–1940) as a private institute for zoological research and public education.
-Alexander Koenig, who was born in 1858 as the son of the wealthy merchant Leopold Koenig, began to collect birds and mammals as a boy.
+Koenig was the son of a wealthy merchant, Leopold Koenig, and began collecting birds and mammals as a boy.
 He later studied zoology and received a doctorate in natural history in 1884.
-In the following years he organized and funded several expeditions to the Arctic and Africa and greatly expanded his private collection of specimens.
+In the following years, he organized and funded several expeditions to the Arctic and Africa and greatly expanded his private collection of specimens.